 There’s no disputing that the Elvis Presley recording of “Hound Dog” is a monumental classic…but something about it just doesn’t feel right.
 Does it bother anybody else that the lyrics don’t make sense?
 “Well, you ain’t never caught a rabbit, and you ain’t no friend of mine.”
 Huh?
 (Well, first of all, that’s about a quadruple-negative.)
 To whom was he singing?
 And what are we to make of this strange criterion Elvis was using to select his friends?
-“Let any man who has caught a rabbit step forward and be welcomed…else he shall earn no audience with The King.”
+“Let any man who has caught a rabbit step forward and be welcomed…else he shall earn no favor with The King.”
 (Shrug?)
 But, okay…no problem.
 We’ll go there with you, Big E, and we’ll overlook almost any lyric as long as it has that early brand of rock and roll blues behind it.

 We can’t really blame Elvis.
 His rock and roll version grew out of a goofy adaptation he had picked up from a Vegas lounge singer named Freddie Bell.
 Even at the very beginning of his career, the empty glitz of Las Vegas, which would cheapen the unhappy final years of Elvis’s legacy, was already proving to be a bad influence.